omrylcn/py-cellar/model_reqistry/README.md

 # Model Registry

-A lightweight, extensible model registry for machine learning models.
-This registry provides storage and versioning for ML models with metadata management.
+A lightweight, extensible registry for managing machine learning models with efficient storage and comprehensive metadata tracking.

+## Overview

+This Model Registry provides a centralized system for storing, versioning, and retrieving machine learning models.
+It's designed for MLOps workflows and offers both a REST API and a Python client for seamless integration.

-## System Architecture
+## Architecture

+The system follows a layered architecture with:

+- **Client Layer**: Python client for easy integration
+- **API Layer**: FastAPI endpoints for model operations
+- **Service Layer**: Core registry logic
+- **Storage Layer**: Dual storage with MinIO (model files) and MongoDB (metadata)

 ```mermaid
 graph LR